You can back up and restore the configuration database that Veeam Backup & Replication uses.

 - Disconnection from network storage (for example, storage presented via iSCSI) and so on.

-For this reason, you must always use the configuration backup functionality to back up and restore configuration of the backup server.
+For these reasons, you must always use the configuration backup functionality to back up and restore configuration of the backup server.